Tubbz-alt/ADTKM/walkthrough.md

 ### Testing success
 Once the applications are started, you can refresh the screen by hitting the `[Enter]` key on your keyboard, while the applications are the active program.
 If the client/server refresh to display the same values, that means they are properly communicating.
 If you ran the applications with the SASL wrapper (in other words, if you used `LD_PRELOAD`), that means the kerberos authentication was a success and you have cross-realm trust working correctly.

+You can use additional tools such as `tcpdump` to capture the traffic while the 61850 applications are running.
+Wireshark could then be used to investigate the contents of the output of `tcpdump`.